 3. Pack water or sports drink

 Just because it’s cold doesn’t mean you’re not going to sweat, and the fitter you are the more you will sweat.
+A mere 2% loss of fluid from your body weight can greatly impact both physical and cognitive performance.
 Make sure to take fluids with you on the hill and to sip intermittently throughout training.
-If you don’t want to carry your water bottle stick it in the snow at the top of the run.
+If you don’t want to carry your water bottle, stick it in the snow at the top of the run.